tldr-pages/tldr/pages/common/scrapy.md

 `scrapy view {{url}}`

-- Open Scrapy shell for URL, which allows interaction with the page source in python shell (or ipython if available):
+- Open Scrapy shell for URL, which allows interaction with the page source in a Python shell (or IPython if available):

 `scrapy shell {{url}}`